madfam-io/plinto/.serena/memories/client_integrations_implementation_complete.md

 ## Overview

-Implemented GraphQL and WebSocket client integrations for the Plinto TypeScript SDK, completing the missing client layers for real-time and flexible API access.
+Implemented GraphQL and WebSocket client integrations for the Janua TypeScript SDK, completing the missing client layers for real-time and flexible API access.

 ## Implemented Modules